Water-Quality Map

 • US gauges (USGS) show every USGS NWIS site that reported temperature, pH, dissolved oxygen, specific conductance, or turbidity in the last hour.
 Green = all readings in expected range, yellow = one out-of-range, red = two or more.
 Click any gauge for the latest values and a deep link to the official USGS site page.

 • Freshness.
-The three live feeds above (indicators, disasters, USGS) are pulled on a 15-minute schedule, normalized into a single tiny payload, and served to every visitor.
+The three feeds above (indicators, disasters, USGS) are pulled on a daily schedule, normalized into a single tiny payload, and served to every visitor.
 The browser only ever talks to our own server for them.
-Result: sub-15-minute freshness, one upstream call per refresh window regardless of audience size, deliberately negligible running costs.
+Result: same-day freshness, one upstream call per day regardless of audience size, deliberately negligible running costs, and a polite footprint on the public agencies whose data we re-share.

 • Drinking-water taps (OSM) is an opt-in layer.
 Toggle it on (or click Reload taps in view) to query OpenStreetMap for public taps in the current map view.
 Cached in your browser for 24 h.